PubInv/ferrofluidcheckvalve/README.md

 1. Can the performance of the valve be improved by shaping the chamber and/or the magnetic field better?
 2. How do the pressures change if you scale it down?
 3. How far can it be scaled down with a 3D printer before some sort of lithographic or etching technique is required?
-4. Can you make a positive-displacement pump on a single unit by making a 3D printed pump consiting of a 2 PFCVS, a piston made out of a ferrofluid bolus, and an external electomagnet to move the piston (possibly on a PCB)?
+4. Can you make a positive-displacement pump on a single unit by making a 3D printed pump consisting of a 2 PFCVS, a piston made out of a ferrofluid bolus, and an external electromagnet to move the piston (possibly on a PCB)?
-5. This design is essentially a 2D shape slightly extrudede to be a 3D volume.
+5. This design is essentially a 2D shape slightly extruded to be a 3D volume.
 Is there a fully 3D design that is similar but would have better performance?